Apply for Financial Aid

 Selected for Verification

-The school is required to confirm the accuracy of the data reported on your FAFSA when you are selected for a process called verification.
-The school has the authority to request documentation that supports the information you reported (i.e. IRS tax return transcript).
-Until the verification process is complete, student will not be eligible for federal financial aid.
+The school is required to confirm the accuracy of the data reported on the FAFSA when you are selected for a process called verification.
+The school has the authority to request documentation that supports the information you reported on the FAFSA.
+Student will not be eligible for federal financial aid until the verification process is complete.

 Financial Aid Award Letter